Hogwood History, Family Crest & Coats of Arms

 Sir John Hawkwood (c.
 1320-1394) was an English mercenary or condottiere active in 14th century Italy.
 He was the "second son of Gilbert de Hawkwood of Hedingham Sibil, Hinckford, Essex, a tanner, was born in that place early in the fourteenth century.
 Gilbert de Hawkwood was a man of substance and gentle blood, the family having held land at Hedingham Sibil since the reign of John.
 He is also said to have been impressed for the French wars, and to have served as an archer in the army of Edward III."

 Early History of the Hogwood family

-Another 139 words (10 lines of text) covering the years 1455, 1487 and 1394 are included under the topic Early Hogwood History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hogwood research.
+Another 70 words (5 lines of text) covering the years 1455, 1487 and 1394 are included under the topic Early Hogwood History in all our PDF Extended History products and printed products wherever possible.

 Hogwood Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hogwood has been recorded under many different variations, including Hackwood, Hakewood, Hawkwood, Haykwood, Hakwood, Ackwood, Akwood, Hackward and many more.

 Early Notables of the Hogwood family (pre 1700)

 Distinguished members of the family include the Hackwood of Sussex; and Sir John Hawkwood (died 1394), an English mercenary who was active in 14th century Italy.
 Known by the French as "Jean Haccoude" and the Italians as "Giovanni Acuto" he served first the Pope and then various groups in Italy for...